j0ly/FirstProject/REPORT.md

 Capture the (imaginary) credit card number with OWASP ZAP (see [README.md](README.md)).

 ### How to fix:
-Enable SSL (see the link in Readme for details)!
+Enable SSL for the whole server (see the A2-fix)!

 ## A7-Missing Function Level Access Control
 The database credentials are stored in an easy to guess plaintext config file, inside the web-root, and is lacking access control.